 MosaLingua uses the SRS, invented by scientists, which calculates a personalized review schedule by analyzing your memory and learning difficulties.
 To this day, it’s the most efficient method for learning new vocabulary.

-You can learn more about how the MOSA Learning method® works if you’re interested.
+You can learn more about how the MOSA Learning Method® works if you’re interested.

-It’s a simple concept.
-How to learn vocabulary fast?
+It’s very important to base your learning on the frequency of use of vocabulary words.
 Don’t waste your time on words you’ll never use.
 Why would you learn words and phrases that people rarely use in conversation (curiously, lots of these words are still in our language textbooks)?

 Spaced repetition permits quick, effortless vocab memorization.